-- Preheat oven to low broil and move oven rack to the second from the top (high enough up to broil your marshmallows).
-Place baking sheet on rack.
+- Preheat oven to low broil and move oven rack to the second spot from the top (high enough up to broil your marshmallows).

-- Heat milk and water in a saucepan over medium heat until warmed through – about 5 minutes.
+- Heat milk in a saucepan over medium heat until warmed through – about 5 minutes.
 Be careful not to overheat or scald.

-- Add cocoa powder, chocolate syrup, sugar, stevia and salt and whisk vigorously until thoroughly combined.
+- Add cocoa powder, chocolate syrup, sugar, and salt to the milk and whisk vigorously until thoroughly combined.

-- Meanwhile, take a few marshmallows and rub them around the top of your mugs so the graham crackers will stick.
-Then, dip mug in graham cracker crumbs until well lined.
-You could also add some graham cracker crumbs to the bottom of your mug for extra graham flavor.
+- Next, take a few mini marshmallows and rub them on the rims of the mugs so the marshmallow sticks to the rims.
+The marshmallow will act like glue and make the graham crackers stick.
+Put the crushed graham crackers on a plate and dip the rims of the mugs in the graham cracker crumbs until the rims are well coated.
+If you love graham crackers, you can also add them to the bottom of your mug for extra flavor.

-- Pour in hot chocolate and top with ¼ cup marshmallows each.
-Carefully set mugs on the baking sheet in the oven and broil marshmallows until browned, watching carefully as to not let them burn.
+- Pour the hot chocolate into the mugs and top with about ¼ cup marshmallows each.
+Set mugs on a baking sheet and put it in the oven.
+Broil marshmallows until browned, watching carefully so they don’t burn.